Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Introduction

 For the Euclidean setup, there are two main results: due to~\cite{kim2020optimizing} and due to~\cite{nesterov2012make}.
 The algorithm of~\cite{kim2020optimizing} is iteration-complexity-optimal; however, the methodology by which this algorithm was obtained is crucially Euclidean, as it relies on numerical solutions to semidefinite programs, whose formulation is made possible by assuming that the norm of the space is inner-product-induced.
 An alternative approach, due to~\cite{nesterov2012make}, is to apply the fast gradient method to a regularized function $\Bar{f}(\vx) = f(\vx) + \frac{\lambda}{2}\|\vx - \vx_0\|_2^2$ for a sufficiently small $\lambda >0,$ where $f$ is the smooth function whose gradient we hope to minimize.
 Under the appropriate choice of $\lambda >0,$ the resulting algorithm is near-optimal (optimal up to a logarithmic factor).

-As discussed earlier, applying fast gradient method directly to a regularized function as in~\cite{nesterov2012make} is out of question for $p \neq 2,$ as the resulting regularized objective function cannot simultaneously be smooth and strongly convex w.r.t.~$\|\cdot\|_p$ without its condition number growing with the problem dimension.
+As discussed earlier, applying the fast gradient method directly to a regularized function as in~\cite{nesterov2012make} is out of question for $p \neq 2,$ as the resulting regularized objective function cannot simultaneously be smooth and strongly convex w.r.t.~$\|\cdot\|_p$ without its condition number growing with the problem dimension.
 This is where the framework of complementary composite optimization proposed in our work comes into play.
-Our result also generalizes to normed matrix spaces endowed with $\Schatten_p$ (Schatten-$p$) norms.\footnote{$\Schatten_p$ norm of a matrix $\mA$ is defined as the $\ell_p$ norm of $\mA$'s singular values.} As a concrete example, our approach leads to near-optimal complexity results in the $\ell_1$ and $\Schatten_1$ setups, where the gradient is minimized in the $\ell_\infty$, respectively, $\Schatten_{\infty}$, norm.
+Our result also generalizes to normed matrix spaces endowed with $\Schatten_p$ (Schatten-$p$) norms.\footnote{$\Schatten_p$ norm of a matrix $\mA$ is defined as the $\ell_p$ norm of $\mA$'s singular values.} As a concrete example, our approach leads to near-optimal complexity results in the $\ell_1$ and $\Schatten_1$ (a.k.a.~nuclear norm) setups, where the gradient is minimized in the $\ell_\infty$, respectively, $\Schatten_{\infty}$ (a.k.a.~spectral), norm.

 It is important to note here why strongly convex regularizers are not sufficient in general and what motivated us to consider the more general uniformly convex functions $\psi$.
 While for $p \in (1, 2]$ choosing $\psi(\vx) = \frac{1}{2}\|\cdot\|_p^2$ (which is $(p-1)$-strongly convex w.r.t.~$\|\cdot\|_p;$ see~\cite{nemirovski:1983,juditsky2008large}) is sufficient, when $p > 2$ the strong convexity parameter of $\frac{1}{2}\|\cdot\|_p^2$ w.r.t.~$\|\cdot\|_p$ is bounded above by $1/d^{1 -\frac{2}{p}}$.
-This is not only true for $\frac{1}{2}\|\cdot\|_p^2$, but for any convex function bounded above by a constant on a unit $\ell_p$-ball; see e.g.,~\citep[Example 5.1]{d2018optimal}.
-Thus, in this case, we work with $\psi(\vx) = \frac{1}{p}\|\cdot\|_p^p$, which is only uniformly convex.
+This is not only true for $\frac{1}{2}\|\cdot\|_p^2$, but for any convex function bounded above by a constant on a unit $\ell_p$-ball; see e.g.,~\cite[Example 5.1]{d2018optimal}.
+Thus, in this case, we work with $\psi(\vx) = \frac{1}{p}\|\vx\|_p^p$, which is only uniformly convex.